Precision

 by Design

-At PNNL, we are using this combination of theory, computation, and experiments to advance knowledge-driven synthesis of materials for applications in energy, optics, electronics, and quantum information sciences.
+At PNNL, we use a combination of theory, computation, and experiments to advance knowledge-driven synthesis of materials for applications in energy, optics, electronics, and quantum information sciences.

 Quantum materials synthesis and characterization